FACT-Finder-Web-Components/magento2-module/README.md

 The CSV file uses double quotes `"` for field enclosure and a semi-colon `;` as field delimiter.

-The *Select additional Attributes* option offers a multiple-choice list of attributes.
+The *Select Filter Attributes* option offers a multiple-choice list of attributes.
 Select all of those you want added to the CSV file.
+The *Select Numerical Attributes* works similar but attributes selected here will be exported in separate multi-attribute column.
+Having numerical attribtues in separate columns is optional but if you have many of these attributes, then exporting them in separate column will make configuring filters in FACT-Finder easier.

 Before starting the export by clicking *Generate Export File(s) now*, you need to commit all changes by clicking "Save Config".
 The exception from that rule is `Test Connection` function which always takes the actual values from the corresponding fields.